2025-2026 Pine Log Staff

 The PLES Birders enjoyed a short break to sketch the Pine Log Chickens as part of observing birds.

-15 days ago, Beverly Hughes
+2 months ago, Beverly Hughes

 Three students sitting on grass outside near a brick school building, each holding a notebook and pencil.
 Two students are writing or sketching in their notebooks while another sits nearby.
 A raised garden bed and grassy area are visible in the background.